ZadeAbhishek/loyalty-points-wallet/README.md

 ## Description

 The Loyalty Wallet App is a NestJS project created for hands-on learning.
-This README provides comprehensive instructions and details about the project.
+This README provides comprehensive instructions and details about the projects.

 ## Requirements